joshb/EagleFramework/README.md

 Supported Platforms
 -------------------
-This software has been developed and tested on macOS Catalina.
+This software has been developed and tested on macOS Catalina and Ubuntu 20.04.
 It can be built using [Swift 5.2](https://swift.org/download/) with the Swift package manager.

 Usage
 -----